BirdeeHub/nixCats-nvim/README.md

 [lz.n](https://github.com/nvim-neorocks/lz.n) exists and due to it working within the normal neovim plugin management scheme is better suited for managining lazy loading on nix-based configurations than lazy.nvim is.

+##### lze

+[lze](https://github.com/BirdeeHub/lze) is my take on what `lz.n` did.
+I preferred a different design to the management of state and custom handlers, and quite like the result.
+The example configuration in this repo uses it for lazy loading.

+But it solves the same problems as `lz.n`, so hopefully one of these non-`lazy.nvim` solutions to lazy loading will appeal to you!

 ##### For getting me started:

 Many thanks to Quoteme for a great repo to teach me the basics of nix!!!
 I borrowed some code from it as well because I couldn't have written it better.